OlivierLD/raspberry-coffee/README.md

 Recent Raspberry Pis are WiFi-enabled, you just need a WiFi dongle, that would fit on a USB port.
 On older Raspberry Pis (not WiFi-enabled), you need 2 USB dongles.

-As we said above, to enable `hostapd` to have you Raspberry PI acting as a WiFi hotspot, you can follow
+As we said above, to enable `hostapd` to have your Raspberry PI acting as a WiFi hotspot, you can follow
 <a href="https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software" target="adafruit">those good instructions</a> from the Adafruit website.

 > Note: On recent Raspberry Pi models (including the Zero W), you can comment the line of `/etc/hostapd/hostapd.conf` that mentions a driver: